 Book Your Eye Exam in NYC

-Dr. Rozenberg begins your eye exam by asking a few questions about your visual history, your lifestyle, your work or school environment.
-Dr. R. is committed to finding the absolute best prescription just for you.
+Our eye doctor will begin your eye exam by asking a few questions about your visual history, your lifestyle, and your work or school environment.
+We are committed to finding the absolute best prescription for you.

 It’s what you say that matters most.

-If you have seen Dr. Rozenberg in the past 3 months, please book a follow-up appointment.
+If you have had an eye exam in the past 3 months, please book a follow-up appointment.

 Digital Optometry in New York City

-Your exam will then begin with the Auto Refractor ARK 25K, used by Dr. Rozenberg to objectively measure your prescription.
+Your exam will then begin with the Auto Refractor ARK 25K, which objectively measures your prescription.

-Next is the digital Nidek 5100, which can refract to single degrees like precision-cut diamonds of eyecare.
+Next is the digital refractor, a Nidek 5100, which can refract to single degrees, like precision-cut diamonds do.

-Dr. Rozenberg will then formulate a calibrated, nuanced prescription in detailed fractional measurements.
-This Rx may provide the clearest eyesight but will then be interpreted to find the prescription that yields the greatest comfort, efficiency and ability to process visual information.
+We’ll then formulate a calibrated, nuanced prescription in detailed fractional measurements.
+Your base prescription may provide clear eyesight, but it will then be interpreted to find the prescription that yields the greatest comfort, efficiency, and ability to process visual information.